-Dr. Khalid Ammar received his Ph.D degree in Electrical Engineering from University of Sherbrooke, Canada, and a Master of Engineering degree from Concordia University, Montreal Canada.
-Dr. Khalid Ammar worked on the design and the implementation of highly specialized computer system for biomedical applications at Sherbrook Medical Devices Research Group, Sherbrook, Canada.
-He previously worked with Nortel Networks, Ottawa, Canada as a senior ASIC applications Engineer, provided design guidance and expertise to Nortel design community through the ASIC design flow.
-Dr. Khalid Ammar affiliated with Electrical and Computer Engineering department where he taught several electrical and computer engineering courses.
-His areas of interest are VLSI and Embedded Systems.
+Dr. Khalid Ammar holds a Ph.D. in Electrical Engineering from the University of Sherbrooke, Canada, and a Master of Engineering degree from Concordia University, Montreal, Canada.
+He has extensive experience in the design and implementation of specialized computer systems for biomedical applications, having worked with the Sherbrooke Medical Devices Research Group in Sherbrooke, Canada.
+Dr. Ammar has also worked with Nortel Networks in Ottawa, Canada, as a Senior ASIC Applications Engineer, where he provided design guidance and expertise to the Nortel design community throughout the ASIC design flow.

 null